aczarnek/pole-dance-calendar/README.md

 # **Pole-dance calendar**

-This is a project of pole-dance calendar which shows you what events are taking place in your area.
-All events connected with pole-dance such as workshops, competitions etc.
-Pole-dance calendar will be available for all types of devices: mobiles, laptops, tablets.
+Pole Dance Calendar is an application that provides information about various pole dancing events.
+Intended to be a one-place access to pole dancing events taking place globally, the application solves the problem of having to check various websites or social media platforms to stay updated about events.
+In the current state however, it only consists of events hosted in Poland.
+These events could be championships, workshops or in other formats.
+The application is designed to have responsive design and hence functions well on devices such as mobiles, laptops and tablets as well.

 ## Requirements

 * Python
-* All the packages from reguirements.txt file
+* All the packages from the requirements.txt file

 ## Documentation